e-money/em-ledger/docs/market.md

 * Destination: a `Coin` representing the minimum amount of tokens to buy.
 * DestinationFilled: `Int` that tracks the bought amount so far.
 * Price: a `Dec` calculated as *Destination* / *Source*.

+## Queries

+The market module can be queried using the [REST interface](https://cosmos.network/rpc/) of any em-ledger node.
+A public interface is exposed at https://emoney.validator.network/light/.

+### Active account orders

+Active orders for a given account can be queried using `https://emoney.validator.network/light/market/account/<owner>`.

+### Active instruments

+All instruments with active orders can be queried using `https://emoney.validator.network/light/market/instruments`.

+Note that there is no listing requirement for new instruments, so these are created on-the-fly based on new orders.

+### Active orders per instrument

+All orders for a given instrument can be queried using `https://emoney.validator.network/light/market/instrument/<source>/<destination>`.